Warszawiakk/Scrap-Mechanic-Blueprint-Sorter/README.md

 Version Alpha 1.1 script, that helps you track all of your lift blueprints in scrap mechanic.
 It changes your blueprint folder modification date as well as your folder name.
+Basicly something that axolot should've done but didn't.

 !!!
 Warning, this version is very buggy and unstable (Althoe works flawlessly on first try) !!!